cyoungman9/ETL_PROJECT/README.md

 6/8/2021

 Team members:
-Chuck Youngman, Felix Ogbodu, Sindhura Surapaneni, Al Burroughs, and Supraja Koppisetty
+Chuck Youngman, Felix Ogbodu, Sindhura Surapaneni, Al Burroughs and Supraja Koppisetty

 Project Description/Outline:
 We will combine two datasets to create a summary that shows all the movies in theatres and the streaming platforms.
 The final database will be relational.
 The final tables for production will be ‘online’ and ‘theater’.
 The transformations used on the project are Cleaning, filtering, and joining.
 The title for the final database is ‘movies’.